Nnisik/AI-task-manager/README.md

 6. **Run index.html file** in local browser

 ### Currently work on
-* changes to data storage
-  * move to MySQL/PostgreSQL database
-  * filled table with more tasks
 * integrate AI modules
   * smart task organizing using NPL
     * require testing